 Remove Deploy from the Tanium Module Server

-- In the Deploy section, click Uninstall and follow the process.
+- Select the check box in the Deploy section, then click Uninstall and follow the process.

-- Return to the Tanium Solutions page and verify that the Import button is available for Deploy.
+- Return to the Solutions page and verify that the Import button is available for Deploy.

 If the Deploy module has not updated in the console, refresh your browser.